-- Project Leader: OPHD, Faculty Affairs and Employee Relations - Stakeholder Offices: OPHD, Faculty Affairs, Human Resources, Student Conduct - Anticipated Project Completion: AY 2023/2024 2024/2025 - Status: Partially Complete Awaiting Final Process from Chancellor's Office - Notes/Solutions: While awaiting the formal process from the Chancellor's Office, the campus has created a referral process between OPHD and campus partners.
+- Project Leader: OPHD, Faculty Affairs and Employee Relations - Stakeholder Offices: OPHD, Faculty Affairs, Human Resources, Student Conduct - Anticipated Project Completion: AY 2023/2024 2024/2025 - Status: Completed - Notes/Solutions: While awaiting the formal process from the Chancellor's Office, the campus created a referral process between OPHD and campus partners.
 OPHD is tracking all referrals, and the campus partners are informing OPHD when those issues have been addressed.
 To further enhance this effort, OPHD and key campus partners are refining the process for creating warm handoffs during the referral process.
 OPHD has developed a process to communicate to reporting parties as a part of the intake and outreach procedures.
+Faculty Affairs and Employee Relations have reviewed and implemented the guidance from the Chancellor's Office regarding Other Conduct of Concern.